Exploring the mutual benefits of mentoring in the workplace

 It’s more important that mentors have experience that can help others learn.
 This could involve younger employees sharing their expertise with evolving technological tools and trends with older colleagues who may not be as familiar with new developments in their industry.
 Also consider that mentors can learn from the team members they're helping to guide, so it really is a mutually beneficial relationship.

 While mentoring initiatives don’t exist everywhere, they are becoming more common.
 When effective, such programs can provide valuable support for new hires while also establishing an open, inviting workplace culture where all employees feel empowered to put their best foot forward.

 Mentoring programs, by nature, encourage a healthy amount of goal setting.
 Many formal programs actually ask mentors and mentees to establish objectives when they first begin meeting.
 This is significant, because 93 percent of surveyed workers believe that setting goals is important to their work performance.
-There are other benefits an effective mentorship experience can yield as well.
-An analysis examining the career outcomes of employees who participated in mentoring programs found that respondents experienced:
+There are other benefits an effective mentorship experience can yield as well, such as higher compensation, increased career satisfaction and more opportunities for advancement and promotions.